The Child Tax Credit (CTC) is a credit worth up to $2,000 for every child that you claim on your 2022 tax return.

-- Payments are fully refundable, which means you can benefit from the credit even if you don't have earned income or don't owe any income taxes.
+- Your family can be eligible even if you did not earn income or owe any income taxes.

 Who is eligible